-Then we saw the dominate yet illusive silverback sitting in lush foliage majestically overlooking his kingdom.
-He never moved but watched us closely, seemingly unimpressed.
-Silverbacks are the mature male leaders of mountain gorilla groups living in the wild.
+Then we saw the dominate, illusive silverback sitting in lush foliage majestically overlooking his kingdom.
+He never moved but watched us closely with a sense of unimpressed boredom.
+Silverbacks are the mature leaders of mountain gorilla groups living in the wild.
 The silverback is completely in charge and decides where the gorillas travel and forage for food.
-After a few minutes, we backed away and headed uphill – sadly our magical hour with Uganda’s mountain gorillas was over….
+After a few minutes, we backed away and headed uphill.
+Sadly our magical hour with Uganda’s mountain gorillas was over.
+We retreated in silence….

-Clearly, the blackback was asserting his dominance.
-He let us know who was boss.
+Clearly, the blackback was asserting his dominance, letting us know who was boss.
 Our guides said to stay calm, be quiet, and not challenge him.
-We didn’t mind our predicament and stood almost paralyzed admiring and photographing him for about 20 minutes, unable to continue and thrilled to be his captives.
+We didn’t mind our predicament and with delight stood almost paralyzed admiring and photographing him for about 20 minutes, unable to continue and thrilled to be his captives.
 Suddenly he grew tired of us, jumped off the path, and disappeared into the jungle allowing us mere humans to continue on our way!

 I’m considering buying a new lightweight digital camera since I lost one last year in Patagonia.
 Another safari member from Switzerland had a small Canon with 40x zoom that took amazing wildlife photos.
 I have a heavy Nikon with powerful lenses back home in Oregon but never invested the time to learn how to master it.
-A point and shoot is more my speed.
+Sadly but honestly, a point and shoot is more my speed.

-Honestly, a large, cumbersome camera is too much to handle on a messy safari.
+A large, cumbersome camera is too much to handle on a messy safari.
 A small light Olympus has served me well and somehow survived being dropped, sat on, and exposed to rain, dust, mud, and extreme hot and cold.
-Just the same wish I’d had a better-quality camera for such special photos.
+Just the same, wish I’d had a better-quality camera for such special photos.

-There’s a saying that no one really knows Africa until they’ve gone on safari!
-I believe that and was touched deeply after two mind-blowing months traveling in isolated parts of Africa.
-As soon as I rest and collect my thoughts I’ll be postings blogs about this incredible two-months of travel through nine spectacular African countries!
+There’s an old saying that no one really knows Africa until they’ve gone on safari!
+I believe that, humbled and touched deeply after two mind-blowing months traveling in isolated parts of Africa.
+As soon as I rest a bit and collect my thoughts I’ll be postings blogs about this incredible two-months of travel through nine spectacular African countries!
 Other items on the agenda include finding an apartment in Cape Town and beginning volunteer work with Shine Literacy Centre again.